nidhi0606/VyaPyaarAI/README.md

 Browserless Environment: These platforms do not allow headless browsers like Chromium to run smoothly without custom server setup and persistent environments.

-🧪 In the deployed version, we use static dummy data to simulate scraped results so users can still experience the pricing logic and product flow.

 ✅ To experience full scraping functionality, please run the project locally by cloning the repo and following the setup instructions below.

 --------------------------------------------------------------------------------------------------------------